yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 ### A last point

-Until here it was just an installation, an initialization and a configuration.

-We have a directory containing a bunch of files and we have a local web server that listen the port 3000.
+Up until here, we have a directory containing a bunch of files and a local web server listening the port 3000.

 If we modify a file inside this directory, yesod should try to recompile as fast as possible the site.
-This way, you should see the modification you do.

 Instead of explaining the role of every file, let's get straight to the point.